mendix/docs/content/appstore/app-services/3d-viewer.md

 ### 4.5 Java Action

 The **VisServerAction** Java action is used to set up a visualization server infrastructure, which is critical for realizing all the functions that 3D Viewer provides.
 It is exposed as microflow actions.
-For 3DViewer to work, it is important to set the app's after-startup microflow to call the VisServerAction.
+For 3DViewer to work, it is important to set the app's after-startup microflow to call the **VisServerAction** java action.
 Make sure parameter **Http endpoint** of this java action is set to `Expression:@Viewer3D.HttpEndpoint`.

 ### 4.6 Widgets